+Figure 5: SWoT dynamicity levels

 Formal semantic annotations

-The calculation of first order predicate logic (equations 4.5 and 6) involves linking a Boolean value to atomic formulas.
-They express the properties of objects to which we must give meaning and thus a semantics.
-This semantics is important as it will determine the usability and relevance of devices and services, and thus, contribute to the coherence of the application with its context.
+The calculation of first order predicate logic (equations 4, 5 and 6) involves linking a Boolean value to atomic formulas.
+They express the properties of objects to which we must give a meaning and thus a semantics.
+This semantics is important as it will determine the devices and services usability Uϛ(t) and relevance Pϛ(t), and thus, contribute to the coherence of the application with its execution context.